 As soon as you sign the contract, you will find the loan agreement in your menu under Overview → Agreements.
 You can download the contract in PDF format at any time.

-Overall our due diligence didn’t raise any concerns about Crowdestate.
+Overall our due diligence didn’t raise many concerns about Crowdestate.
 The only fact we don’t like is the right to amend the terms without prior notice.

 We should not forget, however, that Crowdestate is already an established platform with a proven track record.
-This significantly lowers the risk of fraudulent behavior, which we have witnessed by rather young platforms with no track record.
+This significantly lowers the risk of fraudulent behavior (but it doesn't eliminate it), which we have witnessed by rather young platforms with no track record.

 Potential Red Flags